 No serious athleticism is required to participate, but do be prepared for a workout, as well as some sore muscles in the aftermath of your session, as you're sure to stretch some muscles you didn't even know you had.

 The school additionally offers trampoline classes, which also focus on body awareness and alignment—students learn to twist in the air and even do aerial somersaults.
-Classes, with levels from beginner to advanced, are 60 to 90 minutes in duration, with up to four participants ($40.
+Classes, with levels from beginner to advanced, are 60 to 90 minutes in duration, with up to four participants.

 Trapeze School New York's outdoor locations are operational between May and October and are located at Pier 40 in Hudson River Park (at Houston Street and the West Side Highway), and at Pier 16 at the South Street Seaport (South Street between Fulton Street and John Street).
 Between October and April, operations are offered indoors at the Circus Warehouse in Long Island City.

 Note that kids must be at least 6 years old to participate.
 Participants should wear snug-fitting clothes, including pants that cover the knees (to prevent chafing) and socks.
 Long hair should be tied back with a hairband (not plastic clips).

-Two-hour flying trapeze classes cost $50 to $70 per person.
 Note that outdoor classes may be canceled in cases of inclement weather.
-Visit newyork.trapezeschool.com to book and for scheduling details.
+Visit Trapeze School New York's website to book a class and see scheduling details.